NahumFGz/NahumFGz/README.md

 ### 👨‍💻 About Me :

-- 📝 I work as a Data Enginner
+- 📝 I work as a ML Enginner
 - 📫 How to reach me **ngutierrez2507@gmail.com**

 <div align="left">